 For questions regarding the Bare Dark Sky Observatory please email: email@example.com

 Child Ticket : $5.00 (12 and under)

-Viewings are scheduled depending on the moon cycle and sunset times for 2 hour blocks.
+Viewings are scheduled depending on the moon cycle and sunset times for two hour blocks.
 This is ideal for families, individuals, and out of town visitors wishing to look through the telescope.
 To view times and days please click on the reservation link below.

-Group rentals are scheduled via phone.
+Group or Private rentals are scheduled via phone.
 These rentals are for groups with a maximum of 25 people for up to a 4 hour block.
 This is ideal for civic groups, astronomy clubs and other large groups.
 To make a group reservation please call the event line at 828-766-1277.

 For the latest observatory information please call 828-766-1214.

 *The Observatory will not be open during inclement weather or on cloudy nights.
 In the case of inclement weather, ticket holders are notified 36 hours prior to the event of any changes.

 Individual Membership: $30

 The MCC Astronomy Club is a student led club and members of the public are welcome to join.
 Club meetings will take place at the Earth to Sky Park in September, November, February, and April.
 The club will not meet during the summer months because students will not be on campus.
 Each meeting will be themed and present information on a different astronomical topic.
 Following the meeting, members will have the opportunity to participate in a members-only viewing at the Bare Dark Sky Observatory.
 Members will also receive a discounted ticket price for special speakers at the Earth to Sky Park.
 Club officers are limited to Mayland students.

 Members will be issued a MCC Astronomy Club membership card that they will need to show at each meeting and to receive discounted speaker tickets.
 Members do not receive discounts on community viewing night tickets or private rentals.
 A family membership includes immediate family members or grandparents with grandchildren.